The US beef industry is at the doorstep of a transformative opportunity to address the growing demand for a sustainable product offering

-In 1935 inflation-adjusted terms, beef is 63% more expensive today, while pork and chicken, primarily raised in indoor factory farms with highly integrated supply chains, are 12% and 62% cheaper, respectively.
-At $70 billion/year (retail value), the beef industry has been a target of consumer groups whose concerns include air emissions and impacts on climate change, water pollution, food safety, and the treatment of animals and workers.
-Furthermore, the beef industry has also been an economic target for a number of plant-based beef alternative products that have gained market traction with, for example, fast food chains.
+In 1935 inflation-adjusted terms, beef is 63% more expensive today, while pork and chicken, primarily raised indoors at concentrated animal feeding operations (CAFOs), and with highly integrated supply chains, are 12% and 62% cheaper, respectively.
+At $66 billion/year (retail value), the beef industry has been a target of consumer groups whose concerns include air emissions and impacts on climate change, water pollution, food safety, and the treatment of animals and workers.
+Furthermore, the beef industry has also been an economic target for a number of plant-based beef alternative products, such as Beyond Meat, that have gained significant market traction.

-So how can the industry evolve to meet the demand for sustainability, both in its product offerings and its livestock operations?
+So how can a premium segment be carved out to meet the demand for sustainability, both in its product offerings and its livestock operations?

 Figure 1.
 The Beef Industry Conundrum – How to Get from “A” to “B”?

-In today’s environment, Bion’s projected revenues from existing revenue sources can amortize the cost of technology adoption and related infrastructure in under five years.
-This amortization period can be cut in half as evolving revenues, including environmental credit markets, fully mature.
+In today’s environment, Bion’s projected revenues from currently available sources can amortize the cost of technology adoption and related infrastructure in under three years.
+This amortization period can be shortened as evolving revenues, including environmental credit markets, fully mature.
 The key to these anticipated high returns is that Bion’s 3G Tech platform ‘stacks’ these new and/or expanded revenue streams with minimal incremental operating costs.

-Beyond a verified sustainable brand and organic ammonium bicarbonate fertilizer, Bion’s integrated production platform will produce renewable natural gas and the associated D3 RINS (and/or Low Carbon Fuel Standard credits in California), organic dry solids (soil supplement) and, eventually, verified nutrient credits.
-In Pennsylvania, where Bion has been leading an industry consortium to pass legislation, municipalities will be able to purchase verified nutrient reductions, such as those generated by the Bion platform, in lieu of more expensive traditional options for meeting their Chesapeake Bay nutrient mandates under the Clean Water Act.
+Beyond a verified sustainable brand and organic ammonium bicarbonate fertilizer, Bion’s integrated production platform will produce renewable natural gas and the associated D3 RINS (and/or Low Carbon Fuel Standard credits in California), organic dry solids (soil supplement) and, eventually, verified nutrient (water quality) credits.
+In Pennsylvania, Bion has been leading a stakeholder group to enact legislation that would allow the State, or its municipalities, to purchase verified nutrient reductions, such as those generated by the Bion platform, in lieu of much more expensive traditional options to meet their Chesapeake Bay nutrient mandates under the Clean Water Act.
 US EPA has expressed its support for water quality trading and other market-driven strategies that can reduce clean water costs.
 Bion believes policies developed for the Chesapeake Bay watershed will become a model for other watersheds, such as the Great Lakes and Mississippi River Basin, that face similar challenges.

 Figure 2.
 Bion’s Technology Enables the Revenue to Fund the Transition

-Bion’s intellectual property, consisting of both four U.S. patents (International applied for) and trade secrets, takes advantage of the arbitrage opportunity between the finite supply of organic fertilizer/feed and the essentially limitless supply of livestock waste at CAFOs.
-This symbiotic relationship is mutually reinforcing – increasing consumer demand for organic meat generates more organic corn demand which increases the demand for organic fertilizer to support that demand.
+Bion’s intellectual property, consisting of both four U.S. patents (International applied for) and trade secrets, takes advantage of the arbitrage opportunity between today’s limited and high-cost supply of organic fertilizer/feed, and the essentially limitless supply of livestock waste at CAFOs.
+This symbiotic relationship is mutually reinforcing – increasing consumer demand for organic meat products generate more organic feed demand which increases the demand for organic fertilizer to support that demand.

-The industry now has the means to open and expand a new niche of premium-priced meat products by “harvesting” its waste.
+Bion and its partners will have the means to open and expand a new market segment of premium-priced meat products by “harvesting” its waste.
 It should be noted that although the dynamics of the beef and pork sectors differ, Bion also intends to pursue the opportunity to supply sustainable and sustainable+organic products in the pork sector.
 As a capstone benefit, Bion’s onsite treatment can transform a CAFO from a “brownfield” non-point source permitted facility to a point source permitted facility.
-This will allow the operation to be valued by the market as any other industrial operation, based on a multiple of earnings, not the liquidation value of the plant, equipment and animal inventory, as these facilities are valued today.
+This will allow the operation to be valued by the market as any other industrial operation, based on a multiple of earnings, not the liquidation value of the plant, equipment, and animal inventory, as these facilities are valued today.

-By expanding into premium branded products and realizing more effective supply chain integration, industry valuations will be further propelled by higher gross margins, reduced unit costs, and reduced environmental impact.
-The end result is extraordinary wealth creation.
+By expanding into premium branded products and realizing more effective supply chain integration, valuations related to livestock production can be further propelled by higher gross margins, reduced unit costs and reduced environmental impact.
+The end result is the opportunity for extraordinary wealth creation.

-The financial impact of Bion’s technology platform includes premium pricing for two specific 15,000 head feedlot scenarios:
+The financial impact analyses of Bion’s beef opportunity, both above and below, include premium pricing for two specific 15,000 head feedlot scenarios:

-- “Environmentally Sustainable” branding for organic feeder cattle where the livestock are confined for up to 120 days and fed a ration of organic grains.
+- “Environmentally Sustainable+Organic” branding for organic feeder cattle where the livestock are confined for up to 120 days and fed a ration of organic grains.

-In both scenarios, the cattle will be housed in a covered barn feedlot with daily/continuous manure collection feeding Bion’s onsite waste treatment platform resulting in the cattle being marketed with a USDA Processed Verified Program (PVP)-certified environmentally sustainable brand.
+In both scenarios, the cattle will be housed in a covered barn feedlot with daily/continuous manure collection feeding Bion’s onsite waste treatment platform, resulting in the cattle being marketed with a USDA Processed Verified Program (PVP)-certified environmentally sustainable brand.
 In the Sustainable+ Organic scenario, those cattle will be sourced and finished subject to USDA organic guidelines.

 For the sake of simplicity from a financial modeling standpoint, a single purpose vehicle (SPV) is assumed to be established to finance and own the cattle and the Bion technology platform, including the barns, anaerobic digesters and Bion’s 3G Tech treatment modules at the feeding operation.
 All incremental revenues and expenses are assumed to flow to the SPV so that the economics of the SPV can be isolated from that of the host feeding operation.
-In these scenarios, it is assumed that the feedlot operator is paid as a third party service provider on a fixed per head basis.

-A branding premium will be available as a result of Bion’s sustainability branding and we have assumed, as described above, that 100% of this premium flows to the SPV.
+A branding premium will be available as a result of Bion’s sustainable branding capability, and we have assumed, as described above, that 100% of this premium flows to the SPV.
 We have estimated this premium at 10% of the carcass value.
-We have chosen a conservative figure to account for the fact that there is presently no national scale sustainable branding in the livestock industry.
+We have chosen a conservative figure to account for the fact that there is presently no national at-scale sustainable branding in the livestock industry.

-No credit is taken in either scenario for the sale of nutrient credits, a market which is still evolving, or for the sale of residual processed manure solids containing irons, minerals, nutrients and salts because this market value of this material can vary widely by region.
+No credit is taken in either scenario for the sale of nutrient credits, a market which is still evolving, or for the value of residual processed manure solids containing irons, minerals, nutrients, and salts, because the market value of this material can vary widely by region.
 Further, no credit is taken with respect to the impact of probable Investment Tax Credits (related to biogas production) on CAPEX or any other government (federal, state or local) incentives/grants.

-Utilizing the above assumptions, we estimate the leveraged IRR for a single 15,000 head module to be 54% and 96% for the conventional and organic scenarios, respectively, assuming no escalation of any unit prices associated with revenue or expense.
-Capital is fully returned within two years in the conventional scenario and in a little over one year in the organic scenario.
+Utilizing the above assumptions, we estimate the leveraged IRR for a single 15,000 head module to be approximately 138% and 266% for the Sustainable and Sustainable+Organic scenarios, respectively, assuming no escalation of any unit prices associated with revenue or expense.
+Capital is fully returned in less than three years in the Sustainable scenario and in less than two years in Sustainable+Organic.

-A further analysis was prepared to examine the financial performance of staging 15,000 head modules, both conventional and organic, over time as follows:
+A further analysis was prepared to examine the financial performance of staging ten 15,000 head modules, both conventional (70%) and organic (30%), over time as follows: